jlapeyre/Symata.jl/README.md

-expr[n] = val sets the nth part of expr to val. n and val are evaluated normally. expr is evaluated once. expr[n] also returns the nth element of instances of several Julia types such as Array and Dict.
+expr[n] = val sets the nth part of expr to val. n and val are evaluated normally. expr is evaluated once. expr[n] also returns the nth element of instances of several Julia types such as Array, or the element with key 'n' for Dict's.